Slow Cooker Ribs Recipe

 3. Trim any hanging pieces of meat or excessive fat deposits

-The membrane must be removed because this tough layer will keep seasonings from penetrating and will make the ribs chewy.
-Here are the steps to removing a membrane:
+The membrane must be removed as this tough layer will make the ribs chewy and prevent seasoning from penetrating.
+Here are the steps to remove the membrane:

 • Locate the thin, white membrane on the back of the rib rack